rackerlabs/docs-cloud-files/rst/dev-guide/additional-container-services-information.rst

 Also, for chunked file uploads, the storage system cannot reject transfers that will eventually exceed the quota because the storage system does not know whether the end of the file will exceed the quota.
-(For more information about chunked file uploads, see :ref:`Chunked transfer encoding<cf-dg-chunked-transfer-encoding>`.)
+(For more information about chunked file uploads, see :ref:`Chunked transfer encoding<chunked-transfer-encoding>`.)

 You set quotas by adding metadata to the container.
 The available metadata values are described in the following table.